-GOAL CIE 1 CAPITAL IMPROVEMENT PLANNING, PROGRAMMING AND IMPLEMENTATION Plan, program, fund, and install public facilities and infrastructure and related capital improvements that serve the existing community and are necessary to accommodate future demand, in an effective and timely GOAL CIE 2 PUBLIC SAFETY AND QUALITY OF LIFE Provide public facilities and invest public funds to sustain and improve a GOAL CIE 3 high degree of public safety and quality of life.
-SUSTAINABILITY AND RESILIENCY OOAL GIL U To prevent loss of property and protect public facilities, implement programs and strategies that mitigate impacts due to climate change.
-GOAL CIE 4 TECHNOLOGY Invest public funds to enhance the city's use of technology to maintain and/or improve the level of service of its public facilities and services and to improve public safety, quality of life, and economic development.
-GOAL CIE 5 ECONOMIC DEVELOPMENT Invest public funds to support the city's economic development goals and which maximize private investment.
+CAPITAL IMPROVEMEN NT GOALS GOAL CIE 1 CAPITAL IMPROVEM IMPLEMENTATION Plan, program, fund, as related capital improve necessary to accommon manner. d install public facil nents that serve the existing community ar nd are GOAL CIE 2 PUBLIC SAFETY AND QUA Provide public facilities high degree of public sa and invest public fun ove a GOAL CIE 3 SUSTAINABILITY AND RES To prevent loss of pro programs and strategie perty and protect GOAL CIE 4 TECHNOLOGY Invest public funds to enable and/or improve the level to improve public safety of service of its publ ic facilities and service es and GOAL CIE 5 ECONOMIC DEVELOPME Invest public funds to s and which maximize pri ipport the city's eco onomic development goals

 PLAN, PROGRAM, FUND, AND INSTALL PUBLIC FACILITIES AND INFRASTRUCTURE AND RELATED CAPITAL IMPROVEMENTS THAT SERVE THE EXISTING COMMUNITY AND ARE NECESSARY TO ACCOMMODATE FUTURE DEMAND IN AN EFFECTIVE AND TIMELY MANNER.
+(Updated Goal A Carried Forward)